jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 [contact us](../../contact-us/)\!

 > **Note:**
-> This document was last updated on June 13, 2022.
+> This document was last updated on August 16, 2022.